 What’s OK for Me to Do?

-If you don’t exercise now, check with your doctor first.
-Tell her what you want to do, and ask what types of things will be best for you and what you should avoid.
+If you don’t already exercise, check with your doctor first.
+Tell them what you want to do, and ask what types of things will be best for you and what you should avoid.

-Your plan will likely include low-impact activities, like walking, swimming, bicycling, or using an elliptical machine.
 Any of these will get your heart pumping.
-You’ll hear this called “cardio” or aerobic exercise.
+You’ll hear this called cardio or aerobic exercise.
+Picking something you enjoy will help you succeed.

 Strength training uses resistance to work your muscles.
 You can use machines at a gym, hand-held weights, resistance bands, or even your own body weight.
-It strengthens muscles and increases the amount of activity you can do.
-Your physical therapist can show you what to do, tell you how often to do each exercise, and let you know how hard you should work when you work out.
+This makes muscles stronger and increases the amount of activity you can do.

-After your doctor says OK, try to do 20 to 30 minutes (or more) of low-impact conditioning exercise on as many days as you feel you can.
-Remember, some is better than none!
+After your doctor gives the OK, try to do 20 to 30 minutes (or more) of low-impact conditioning exercise on as many days as you feel up to it.
+Remember, some exercise is better than none!

 Activities That May Be Too Much for Your Joints

-Be careful about activities that put a lot of stress on a joint, or are "high-impact," such as:
+Be careful about activities that put a lot of stress on a joint or are "high-impact," such as lifting heavy weights or jogging, especially on paved roads.